Skip to content

 Step 5: Verify Everything

+Even if you think you’ve found the right agency, verify.
 Don’t take anything at face value.
-Verify.

 Talk to Current and Former Creators